-Demokran a name alle hetherest fan inside oarmetek (ak arren \sim Purchase a non-slip bath mat for inside your tub/shower.
-Clean, comfortable, loose-f \bigcirc Check every room for tripping hazards.
-Remove throw rugs and secure electrical cords out of your way. or jogging outfits for your t \bigcirc Determine which items from dressers, cabinets and shelves you'll need immediately after returning home.
-Any items you use often should be moved to counter height to avoid excessive Tennis shoes or shoes with your feet may swell following bending or reaching.
-Eye glasses, contact lens ca \bigcirc Plan on using a cordless phone or a cell phone.
+Purchase a non-slip bath mat for inside your tub/shower.
+Check every room for tripping hazards.
+Remove throw rugs and secure electrical cords out of your way.
+Determine which items from dressers, cabinets and shelves you'll need immediately after returning home.
+Any items you use often should be moved to counter height to avoid excessive bending or reaching.
+Plan on using a cordless phone or a cell phone.
 They can be tucked away inside a pocket, carried easily or set within reach.
-If you use a breathing machYour insurance card. \bigcirc Make sure stairs have handrails that are securely fastened to the wall.
-If you must negotiate stairs to enter, or within your home, please discuss this at your preoperative visit.
-Credit card number or chec \bigcirc If you have pets, you may want to consider boarding them for a few days after your return home.
-Your personal front-wheeled If you do not have a walker 0 A chair which has a firm back and arm rests is recommended during your recovery.
+Make sure stairs have handrails that are securely fastened to the wall.
+If you must negotiate stairs to enter, or once within your home, please discuss this at your preoperative visit.
+If you have pets, you may want to consider boarding them for a few days after your return home. · A chair which has a firm back and arm rests is recommended during your recovery.
 A chair that sits higher will help you stand more easily.
 Chairs with wheels should not be used under any circumstances.
-Your own pillows if you thin from hospital pillows, it is h Your advance directive, eith \bigcirc In order to minimize cooking, prepare meals in advance and freeze them.
+In order to minimize cooking, prepare meals in advance and freeze them.
 Alternatively, you can purchase prepared meals for convenience.
-If you don't already have an Reading material for your e \bigcirc Install night lights in bathrooms, bedrooms, and hallways.
-This Patient Education Reso \bigcirc Avoid yard work for 10 days prior to surgery.
-Make arrangements for outdoor work such as gardening or cutting the grass for at least 2 weeks after surgery. \bigcirc Do laundry ahead of time and put clean linens on your bed.
-ITEMS TO LEAVE AT HOME \bigcirc Arrange for someone to collect your newspaper and mail.
-Jewelry, cash or valuables of Õ Your safety is our primary concern.
+Install night lights in bathrooms, bedrooms, and hallways.
+Avoid yard work for 10 days prior to surgery.
+Make arrangements for outdoor work such as gardening or cutting the grass for at least 2 weeks after surgery.
+Do laundry ahead of time and put clean linens on your bed.
+0 Arrange for someone to collect your newspaper and mail.
+Your safety is our primary concern.
 We require that your coach, spouse, family member, or friend stay with you after your surgery until you are able to perform activities of daily living independently and safely, usually 7-10 days after surgery.
-Jewelly, cash of valuables of